IBKR vs Tastytrade Algo Trading: Which Broker Wins (2026)?

 Tastytrade pricing model (as of 2026-04)

 The "$0 to close" is genuinely valuable if your strategy opens and closes options frequently โ€” every roll, every theta-collect, every defined-risk close that you would otherwise pay twice on becomes one-sided.
-The per-leg cap of $10 on opens means a 30-lot iron condor doesn't cost 60ร— the commission of a 1-lot.
+The per-leg cap on opens means a 30-lot iron condor doesn't cost 60ร— the commission of a 1-lot.

 Where Tastytrade gets expensive is exactly where IBKR gets cheaper: high volume, multi-leg, or anything outside US options.